outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - function to find structure for an object/function (similar variance, difference from related objects, intents/priorities, causes, potential ranges, etc)

-  - document vertex definition (as an intersection/combination of determining/description/generative/derivation variables)
+  - document vertex definition & give examples (as an intersection/combination of determining/description/generative/derivation variables)

-  - function to select interfaces by usefulness for problem-solving intents
-    - cause is a good interface to host constructive discussions about decisions, that avoids information used to allocate fault
-    - intent is a good interface to frame lies
-    - pattern is a good interface to frame change types, after already standardizing to the change interface

   - function to find the important differentiating questions
     - example: ethics is the concept of balance applied to a system with agents